sherl9/Language-Power-of-Workplace-Conversation/README.md

 ## LIWC analysis

-1. Make sure LIWC-22 is installed on your computer.
+1. Make sure ****LIWC-22** is installed on your computer.
 Make sure its desktop software is active while you run notbook #3 (this is how this program connects to the LIWC dictionary).

 2. Unzip your exported Slack data, put the folder under `/data`, and make sure the name of your Slack folder matches your configuration of "slack_dir" in `config.txt`.
 You may also specify cusotmized LIWC categories by modifcating `cat_all.txt`

 3. Run through notebooks #1~#4.

 You can look for the extracted messages, replies, reactions and pertinent Slack metada in the file `/data/processed.csv`.
-Look under `/visual` for the communication map described in the report (we supply the communication map of our dataaset as an example).
+Look under `/visual` for the communication map described in the report (we supply the communication map of our dataset as an example).
 For the user average LIWC counts and pairwise t-test results, consult `/results`.

 ## Exploratory analyis